aws-samples/aws-serverless-workshop-innovator-island/6-eventbridge/2-maintenance/README.md

 Congratulations!
 You have completed building the theme park application.
 Please drop by the Innovator Island Human Resource office - we need talented developers like you!

 Feel free to experiment with the completed application, and browse the AWS Management Console to see the backend services you have configured.
 Thanks for participating!

+## Cleaning up resources

+To remove and delete resource used by this workshop:

+1. For QuickSight:
+- From the QuickSight console, select the admin menu and choose **Manage QuickSight**.
+- Select *Account settings* and choose **Unsubscribe**.
+- This deletes all visualizations and stops billing.

+2. For Cloud9:
+- From the [Cloud 9 console](https://console.aws.amazon.com/cloud9/home), select your instance and choose **Delete**.
+- This deletes all workshop data from the instance and stops billing.

+3. In CloudFormation:
+- From the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home), select each stack beginning with `theme-park` and choose **Delete**.
+- This deletes all resources associated with the stacks deployed in various modules.